jokie88/carbonized-frontend/README.md

 # vueclient
 npm run serve

-to deploy on netlify just
+to deploy on netlify
-git push origin
+git push origin to github -> netlify will automatically pick up the push and deploy it (probably should create prod branch at some point)

 ## Project setup
 ```